Thyroid disease affects 1 in 14 Australians. Find out how you can help THYROID WA increase awareness in the community. Get involved. Volunteer!

 Rare Cancers Australia, spear-headed by Kate and Richard Vines, states that only 12.6% of research funding is spent on rare and less common cancers and yet, or perhaps because of that, these cancers account for 45% of cancer deaths.
 View the interview with ABC Breakfast TV for more information http://www.abc.net.au/news/2014-03-17/rare-cancers-australia-co-founder-richard-vines-joins-abc-news/5324804

-Our Community Foundation, which runs the GiveNow.com.au giving service, providing access to commission-free online donations for community groups.
+Our Community Foundation, which runs the GiveNow.com.au - giving service, providing access to commission-free online donations for community groups.
 Both GiveNow Week and GiveNow.com.au are supported by Westpac.
 GiveNow Director Kylie Cirak said THYROID WA SUPPPORT GROUP INC. was one of around 2500 great causes listed on GiveNow.com.au that could do with more local community support in the year ahead.
-“GiveNow Week is the perfect opportunity to highlight these excellent causes,” she said SUGGESTIONS FOR GIVING
+To DONATE click https://www.givenow.com.au/thyroidwa

-Are you getting together with friends for a pre - Christmas event and normally exchange "useless token gifts"?
+IDEAS - Are you getting together with friends for a pre - Christmas event and normally exchange "useless token gifts"?
 This year rather than the swap, suggest collecting a few dollars and donate them to THYROID WA SUPPPORT GROUP INC via http://www.givenow.com.au/thyroidwa

-RURAL IN REACH - Womens Health and Family Services
+Rural In Reach - Womens Health and Family Services

 THYROID WA was able to "teleconference" to an audience at mulitple regional Communuity Resource Centres.
 The PPT presentation is a great format to communicate remotely.
 The engagement by the audience was very smooth and the response from the participants was excellent.
 THYROID WA hope to provide another Thyroid Health Awareness talk to the Rural In Reach program.